[related publication: Garcia-Castellanos & Villaseñor, 2011, Nature]

 Although the flood that probably put an end to the Messinian Salinity Crisis in the Mediterranean is the largest known in Earth's history, its rapidity and progress have remained poorly constrained.
-The record in the Mediterranean sediments indicates an abrupt change from Messinian (evaporitic) to normal (open marine) environments at those times (5.33 Myrs ago).
-But in geoscience "abrupt" could mean many tens of thousands of years.
+The record in the Mediterranean sediments indicates an abrupt change from Late Messinian (evaporitic) to normal (open marine) environments at those times (5.33 Myr ago).
+But in geoscience "abrupt" could mean tens of thousands of years.
 To address this question, we used geophysical observations in the Alboran Sea and the Gulf of Cadiz and computer modeling techniques to investigate the feedback between water flow and erosion during the Zanclean flood.

 The figure shows an example run (this one adopting the stream unit power approach):

 In the initial stage of our model, water starts seeping through an arbitrarily small water gate located in a bathymetric sill separating the Atlantic and the dry Mediterranean basins.
 As basal shear-stress incises the sill, water flow increases and so does the incision rate, in a feedback that leads to exponential increase in discharge during the early model stages.
 All models show a long first phase with very little incision due to the reduced amount of water flow allowed by the initial sill depth of 1 m.
 As the Gibraltar gate grows deeper and wider, water flow and incision rate increase exponentially.
 This situation persists until the flow reduction due to the rising level of the Western Mediterranean becomes more important than the growth of the water gate.
 This event is labeled as Stage 1.